mb0x88/mb0x88.github.io/_posts/2023-01-27-homeBASE-Web-Design-Project.markdown

 ![Screenshot](/assets/images/homebase.jpg)

 I recently completed the [REA](https://www.vantharp.com) accerated pathway program.
-One of the projjects we had to work on was creating a website for a startup using softr.io.
+One of the projects we had to work on was creating a website for a startup using softr.io.

 ![Screenshot](/assets/images/homebase-1.jpg)